RusMarshall/First-ML-Assignment/README.md

 This is the first assignment of the Machine Learning course

 # Structure of the project
-It consists of "main.py" module and 4 another modules "TaskN.py"
+It consists of "main.py" module and 2another modules

 ```
 ├── main.py               <- driver program file